talyaron/Fullstack-Jun2024/04 - Typescript/18-recapTasks/instructions.md

 1. **TypeScript Class Structure**
    - Create a `FormValidator` class to encapsulate all validation logic.
-   - Use private static properties for regular expression patterns.
+   - Use private properties for regular expression patterns.
    - Implement public methods for each type of validation.

 2. **Regular Expressions (RegExp)**